-3.4.
-Sanctions in case of breach
+(d) Sanctions in case of breach

 If the issuing credit institution is (and remains) unable to meet the requirements which apply to it as issuing credit institution of Belgian covered bonds, the Supervisor can grant a grace period during which this situation must be resolved.
-If the situation is not resolved after expiry of this grace period, the Supervisor can remove the credit institution from the list of Belgian covered bonds.
+If the situation is not resolved after expiry of this grace period, the Supervisor can remove the credit institution from the list of Belgian covered bond issuers and revoke the issuing credit institution's authorisation to issue Belgian covered bonds.
 For so long as the issuing credit institution is in breach of the Liquidity Test or Cover Test, it shall not be allowed to issue new Belgian covered bonds, regardless of the granting of any grace period by the Supervisor.
-In urgent circumstances, the Supervisor can remove an issuing credit institution from the list of credit institution from the Supervisor can remove an issuing credit institution from the list of credit institution from the Supervisor can remove an issuing credit institution from the list of credit institution from the Supervisor can remove an issuing credit institution from the list of credit institutions that are authorised to issue Belgian covered bonds, without any grace period.
+In urgent circumstances, the Supervisor can remove an issuing credit institution from the list of credit institutions that are authorised to issue Belgian covered bonds, without any grace period.
 The Belgian Covered Bonds Regulations provide that this will not affect the registration of outstanding Cover Assets.